ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### Tournaments

-Community-run tournaments that are receiving this support are expected to abide by the following general ideals:
+Community-run tournaments receiving this support are expected to abide by the following general ideals:

-- Should remain free and fair
+- Remain free and fair
 - Be as transparent as possible
 - Preserve competitive integrity
 - Encourage good sportsmanship